HestHub/nix-config/blog.md

 Im not sure if its possible, or even desirable to handle app logins through config, perhaps a private Github gist with secrets and access tokens could handle it? something i have to look into in the future.

-Adding to that, i might aswell provide my current TODO list for NixOS while im at it, in no particular order:
+Adding to that, i might as well provide my current TODO list for NixOS while I'm at it, in no particular order:

 - handle config
   - [Flakes](https://nix.dev/concepts/flakes)